 A Midsummer Night's Dream on the big screen description

-Grab some friends, pack your chairs and picnic rug and join us in Elder Park to watch this magical opera on the big screen under the stars.
+Grab some friends and join us to watch this magical opera on the big screen.

 Benjamin Britten’s musical transformation of Shakespeare’s most loved comedy is something of a miracle: apart from a single short sentence, every word is that of England’s finest poet; every fibre and comic nuance of the play is preserved.